luka1199/solo-public-session/README.md

-# GTA V- Solo Public Session- Python
+# GTA V- Solo Public Session

 A simple python script to create a solo public session in GTA V.